3nchantment/Getting-and-Cleaning-Data-Course-Project/code_book.md

 5) Group the data by activity and subject and then take the mean at that level of detail for each variable.

 6) Store the data to the "Final_Data_Table.txt" file.

+You can download the run_analysis.R script and run it with R or Rstudio to create the Final_Data_Table.txt file.